Capp3/n8n-awesome-system/README.md

 A comprehensive n8n-based workflow system for managing the [Awesome Production](https://github.com/Capp3/awesome-production) list with automated data entry, categorization, and health monitoring.

-## Overview
+## Purpose & Relationship

-This project automates the management of a curated list of manufacturers, vendors, standards organizations, and useful resources for live events, concert touring, theatre, and broadcast.
-The system uses n8n workflows to handle data entry, LLM-powered categorization, and automated health monitoring.
+This repository serves as the **data management backend** for the [Awesome Production](https://github.com/Capp3/awesome-production) repository.
+The Awesome Production list is a curated collection of manufacturers, vendors, standards organizations, and useful resources for live events, concert touring, theatre, and broadcast.

+**Key Points:**
+- This system automates the maintenance and updates of the Awesome Production list
+- All changes are synchronized with the main [awesome-production](https://github.com/Capp3/awesome-production) repository
+- The system ensures data quality, prevents duplicates, and maintains URL health
+- Updates to the Awesome Production list should be made through this system, not directly in the main repo

+## What This System Does

+This project provides a complete automation solution for managing the Awesome Production list, including:

+- **Data Entry Automation**: Process new vendor submissions through web forms
+- **Quality Assurance**: Automated categorization using LLM and duplicate detection
+- **Health Monitoring**: Regular checks to ensure all vendor URLs remain active
+- **Repository Management**: Automatic updates and pull requests to the main repository

 ## System Architecture